Rolandchn/Bomberman/README.md

 6. [Droits](#droits)

 ## <a name="introduction">🤖 Introduction<a/>
-Bomberman simplified is a game developed in Python by 2 developpers for a school project. <br>
+Bomberman simplified is a game developed in Python by 2 developpers for a school project. <br><br>
 This project uses the principles of Minimax and Alpha-Beta Pruning to create intelligent and efficient AI behavior.

 ## <a name="topo">💣 Topo<a/>
-This project is a custom implementation of AI agents for a Bomberman-style game, designed to simulate various difficulty levels through distinct behavioral strategies. <br>
+Bomberman simplified is a custom implementation of AI agents for a Bomberman-style game, designed to simulate various difficulty levels through distinct behavioral strategies. <br>
 The game features destructible terrain, shrinking borders, bomb-based combat, and pathfinding challenges — making it an ideal environment for developing and testing game AI logic.

 ## <a name="technologie">⚙️ Technologie<a/>